magnus-madsen/advprog/src/week1.md

 What are all the possible the interpretations?

 **Hint**: There are many.
 You may want to write them up in a table.

+**Note**: You do not have to submit the complete table.
+An excerpt is sufficient.

 **Exercise 01.09**: Given the Datalog program above with the interpretation: